fakemanoan/fakemanoan.github.io/docs/_includes/install.md

 - Make sure you have the right USB drivers installed from the official Samsung website
 - Make sure you have the correct Odin version
 - Make sure you run Odin with administrative privelleges

+### Missing TWRP after flashing LineageOS
+You may have selected "update recovery" when setting up your phone
+- In LineageOS, navigate to Settings.
+Then go to System -> Updater
+- Select the 3 dots in the top right, and go to Preferences
+- Disable "Update Recovery"
+- Re-flash TWRP in Odin following the TWRP install instructions on [this page](/downloads/twrp)